b14glabs/frontend/README.md

 This is a frontend project that provides a user interface for interacting with a delegate platform.
 The application allows users to view and manage their delegate activities, including delegating to validators and tracking delegate rewards.

 ## Setup
 Before running the project, you need to set up a MongoDB connection.
 This requires setting the `MONGODB_URI` environment variable.
+This database is used to save transaction history when generating a mock delegatedBtc event.

 1. Create a `.env.local` file in the root of the project.
 2. Add the following line to the `.env.local` file: